 There’s something about this sleepy village, sandwiched between jungled hillls and placid Pagdanan Bay, that brings travelers back to themselves in a powerful way.

 While tourists are whisked to El Nido by vans and buses, the unfinished road to Port Barton keeps it from the brunt of Palawan’s popularity.
 That, and the fact that electricity lasts for all of five hours, from 6pm.
-World-weary travellers will find a tonic for their cares on Port Barton’s deserted beaches.
+World-weary travellers will find a tonic for their cares on Port Barton’s idyllic beaches.
 Sun-drenched hours are spent idling in hammocks, kayaking, soaking up golden sunsets and walking the shoreline under the stars.

 A string of humble cottages and restaurants line the curve of the town’s main beach, where the ubiquitous Philippine banca is on display in all sizes and colours.
 A tight grid of sand roads behind the beach make up the town proper: elementary school, high school, health centre and tourism hut.
 Scattered here and there are guesthouses, restaurants and sari-sari stores.
 Beyond the town, footpaths lead to hills, waterfalls, rice paddies and other beaches.